Impact

 Risk and Exploitability

 The CVSS score of 2.7 indicates a low overall severity, and the EPSS score of less than 1 % suggests that exploitation is unlikely in the wild.
 The flaw is not listed in the CISA KEV catalog, and because an attacker must be authenticated and possess the view-users role, the attack vector is internal credential‑based.
-Although it does not lead to code execution or denial of service, the breached confidentiality could affect many users if the system stores sensitive attributes that are meant to remain hidden.
+While it does not lead to code execution or denial of service, the breached confidentiality could impact many users if the system stores sensitive attributes that are meant to remain hidden.

 OpenCVE Enrichment